 In fact, with the proper care, your florals can last for decades.
 "I think preserving flowers—especially when using natural methods—is a creative [and] sustainable practice that allows the beauty of a flower to take on a new life even after it's been enjoyed in an arrangement," says Karla Smith-Brown, the owner and founder of OLIVEE Floral.
 "Once preserved, roses should be handled delicately but most of all should not be placed in direct sunlight and should avoid hot or humid environments."
 Ahead, our experts walk you through the best techniques on how to preserve a rose.

 Another common technique for preserving a rose comes in the form of pressing.
 "Spray roses are the easiest and my favorite roses to preserve through pressing," Porta says.
-Another helpful tip?
+Another helpful tip when learning how to press a rose?
 "Make sure they are not wet or dewy before placing them aside on a clean piece of paper," Smith-Brown adds.
 "For best results, I use flowers that have reached their peak bloom—as they will maintain their color best once preserved."
 Master this technique by cutting each flower at the base of the stem (you can keep one or two buds on each stem for pressing).
 Continue by removing any petals that could be bruised, browning, or damaged.
-You will then take a pinch of the inside petals from the center of the flower, so the rose will flatten easier in the pressing process, Porta says.
+You will then take a pinch of the inside petals from the center of the flower, so when you press a rose, it will flatten easier, Porta says.